wang-jun-hao/tp/docs/team/wang-jun-hao.md

-MediBook is a **desktop medical records software** targeting **doctors and administrative staffs** in clinics or hospitals to help **manage patient details.** It is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-The GUI is implemented using JavaFX.
+MediBook is a **desktop medical records software** targeting **doctors and administrative staffs** in clinics or hospitals to help **manage patient details.** It is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI), implemented using JavaFX.

 Main highlights of MediBook include:
-* Ability to keep track of patients’ administrative details, such as `IC`, `Name` etc, and medical details, like `Weight`, `BMI`, `Blood Type` etc.
+* Ability to keep track of patients’ administrative and medical details
 * Ability to store medical consultation notes for each patient
 * Displaying of health metric charts such as `BMI`
-* Login accounts for Doctors for a more streamlined experience (e.g. auto-fill name and medical IC)
+* Login accounts for doctors for a more streamlined experience (e.g. auto-fill name and medical IC)

 <br/>

 **Given below are my contributions to the project.**

 * **New Feature**: Added the ability to create/edit/delete medical consultation notes for each patient
+  * What it does: Allows users to create, edit and delete medical notes belonging to a patient, when logged in as a doctor and viewing a patient profile page.
+Autofills doctor's and patient's information.
+  * Justification: This is a fundamental feature of a medical records software as it allows doctors to store text notes following a consultation with a patient.
+By only allowing these commands when logged in and viewing a patient profile page, the commands themselves, frequently used by doctors, can be streamlined as information about the doctor and patient are automatically retrieved.
+  * Highlights: This enhancement required the implementation of many underlying classes, such as `Doctor`, `MedicalNote` and `MedicalNoteList`, and established a connection between these classes and `Patient`.
+It required an in-depth design analysis to reduce coupling and avoid cyclic dependency.
+The autofilling feature required the implementation of `ModelContext` to retrieve these information.
+The implementation was challenging as it involved all major components and hence demanded an understanding of their interaction.

+* **New Feature**: Doctor verification when editing or deleting medical notes
+  * What it does: Allows users to create, edit and delete medical notes belonging to a patient, when logged in as a doctor and viewing a patient profile page.
+Autofills doctor's and patient's information.
+  * Justification: This is a fundamental feature of a medical records software as it allows doctors to store text notes following a consultation with a patient.
+By only allowing these commands when logged in and viewing a patient profile page, the commands themselves, frequently used by doctors, can be streamlined as information about the doctor and patient are automatically retrieved.
+  * Highlights: This enhancement required the implementation of many underlying classes, such as `Doctor`, `MedicalNote` and `MedicalNoteList`, and established a connection between these classes and `Patient`.
+It required an in-depth design analysis to reduce coupling and avoid cyclic dependency.
+The autofilling feature required the implementation of `ModelContext` to retrieve these information.
+The implementation was challenging as it involved all major components and hence demanded an understanding of their interaction.

+* **New Feature**: Display of medical notes in patient profile page

+* **New Feature**: Reverse chronological sorting of medical notes within list

+* **New Feature**: Added support for `BMI` for patients
+  * Highlights: Auto computation of a patient's `BMI` from `Height` and `Weight` fields.

+* **New Feature**: Added support for `MCR` for doctors

   * What it does: allows the user to undo all previous commands one at a time.
 Preceding undo commands can be reversed by using the redo command.
   * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
   * Highlights: This enhancement affects existing commands and commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.

-* **New Feature**: Auto computation of a patient's `BMI` from `Height` and `Weight` fields

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=wang-jun-hao)